Anastacia-M/Python-Data-Analysis-Exercises-with-NumPy-Pandas-and-Matplotlib/README.md

 # Python Data Analysis Exercises with NumPy, Pandas, and Matplotlib

 In this repository I've compiled a series of exercises that I completed to deepen my understanding of essential Python libraries for data analysis: NumPy, Pandas, and Matplotlib.
-Through these hands-on tasks, I explored a wide range of topics in data manipulation, analysis, and visualization, which are fundamental for any data science project.
+Through these hands-on tasks, I explored a wide range of topics in data manipulation, analysis, and visualization, which are fundamental for any data analysis project.

 You can explore the exercise file [here](./Python_exercises.ipynb), and the source file [Canada_population_2024.csv](https://github.com/user-attachments/files/16856682/Canada_population_2024.csv) can also be found in the repository.